Nor the Moon by Night: Casting

+to the youngsters,” Annakin said in September 1957.
+“And for that reason I want a predominantly young cast, preferably under 30."
+Michael Craig was the first actor announced.

 Packer felt Belinda Lee was physically miscast to play the role, but Annakin pointed out she was under contract and felt "she'll play Alice very convincingly.
 She's very intense - is Belinda".
-Filmink said "Lee’s part was in the "sensible girl" realm, a spinster who discovers love on the veldt in between being attacked by wildlife."
+FilmInk said "Lee’s part was in the 'sensible girl' realm, a spinster who discovers love on the veldt in between being attacked by wildlife."
+Annakin later wrote "our great coup was supposed to be Belinda Lee, a very beautiful model, who had been picked up by Rank and was now regarded, at least by John Davis, as their ‘Big Attraction’.
+Nobody thought of her as a great actress, but she did look great, and I felt with careful direction, she could be adequate."

 Packer later wrote "none of the cast bore the faintest resemblance to my characters."

 Shooting

 Filming began on 23 November 1957 on location in South Africa.
 The unit was based at Cato Ridge.
-The bulk of location shooting took place in the Valley of a Thousand Hills near Durban, with second unit work involving animals hear Johannesburg.
+The bulk of location shooting took place in the Valley of a Thousand Hills near Durban, with second unit work involving animals near Johannesburg.
 At one stage the film was known as The Voice of the Lion.

 Production was plagued by a number of difficulties.
-Belinda Lee left the unit during the shoot to see her married lover in Italy who had been threatening to kill himself; they both attempted suicide.
+Lee left the unit during the shoot to see her married lover Prince Filippo Orsini in Italy who had been threatening to kill himself; they both attempted suicide.
 Patrick McGoohan suffered concussion after crashing his car.
 Anna Gaylor fell ill with dysentery.

-Director Ken Annakin had a number of issues with the crew; he later wrote that the electricians sabotaged director of photography Peter Hennessey's rushes with incorrect light filters, forcing him to be replaced by Harry Waxman.
+Director Annakin had a number of issues with the crew; he later wrote that the electricians sabotaged director of photography Peter Hennessey's rushes with incorrect light filters, forcing him to be replaced by Harry Waxman.
 The cast and crew consistently fell sick, with snake and spider bites, heat exhaustion, dysentery, rheumatism and chest complaints the chief cause.

-Michael Craig wrote in his memoirs that Annakin was known among the crew "not very lovingly" as "Panickin' Annakin".
+He wrote "despite the efforts Guy Elmes and I had made, the screenplay had not escaped its ‘women’s magazine' origins.
+The situations were trite, and the relationships cliché, so that neither I nor the actors were making the dialogue real and convincing."
+Craig wrote in his memoirs that Annakin was known among the crew "not very lovingly" as "Panickin' Annakin".

 Lee returned from Italy on 2 February 1958 to recommence filming.
 She flew into Johannesburg Airport, then took a flight to Durban.
-Questions were asked in South African parliament whether Lee was given special treatment to get into the country as a customs and immigration officer went to meet her on the plane at Johannesburg airport so she could avoid the press.
+Questions were asked in South African parliament whether Lee was given special treatment to get into the country as a customs and immigration officer went to meet her on the plane at Johannesburg Airport so she could avoid the press.
 "I regret any harm I have done to anyone in Italy," she said.